Punjab University Awards Three PhD Degrees - UrduPoint

 Punjab University Awards Three PhD Degrees

-The scholars who were awarded degrees, included Firdaus Kausar in the subject of Environmental Sciences after approval of her thesis titled 'Evaluation of Anthropogenic Stress on Ecological Integrity of River Chenab, Pakistan', Iram Rubab in the subject of Gender Studies after approval of her thesis entitled 'Women's Right of Inheritance: Practices and Challenge in Punjab'.
+The scholars who were awarded degrees included Sharqa Hashmi in the subject of Statistics after approval of her thesis titled `A Critical Analysis of the Family of Beta Exponentiated Weibull Distributions', Farman Ahmad in the subject of Agriculture Sciences (Plant Pathology) after approval of his thesis titled `Role of Commercial Banks in Agri-Business Management in Pakistan (Punjab) A Case Study of Rice business in Sialkot District (Punjab)'.

-Similarly, Kiran Bukhari in the subject of Environmental Sciences after approval of her thesis entitled 'Photocatalytic Oxidation of Slaughterhouse Wastewater'.
+Similarly, Muhammad Raza Taimoor was awarded degree in the subject of History after approval of her thesis titled `Conceptualizing the Idea of Pakistan: Public Sphere in the Colonial Punjab'.